 When to get your flu shot

-Health officials recommend getting your flu shot as soon as possible to provide the fullest protection from the flu—and to help prevent a health system surge.
+Health officials recommend getting your flu shot as soon as possible to provide the fullest protection from the flu.

 Where to get your flu shot

 Vaccination in consultation with your physician is always ideal, to ensure that you and your family are receiving other preventive services that may have been deferred during the COVID-19 pandemic.